Jayoung Yoon: Early life and education

 Yoon was born and raised in Seoul, South Korea.
-She earned a Bachelor of Fine Arts from Hongik University in Korea and later moved to the United States in 2006 to continue her education.
-She received a Master of Fine Arts in fiber arts from Cranbrook Academy of Art in Michigan in 2009.
+She earned a Bachelor of Fine Arts and a Master of Fine Arts from Hongik University in Korea and moved to the United States in 2006.
+In 2009, she received a Master of Fine Arts in fiber arts from Cranbrook Academy of Art in Michigan, where she first began using human hair as an artistic medium.